wso2/docs-ei/en/micro-integrator/docs/setup/message_builders_formatters/message-builders-and-formatters.md

 application_binary = "org.apache.axis2.format.BinaryFormatter"
 ```

+## Configuring message builders/formatters

-## Using message relay
+### Handling message relay

-If you want to enable message relay, so that messages of a specific content type are not built or formatted but simply pass through the Micro Integrator, you can specify the message relay builder (for the content type) in the deployment.toml file as shown below.
+If you want to enable message relay, so that messages of a specific content type are not built or formatted but simply pass through the Micro Integrator, you can specify the message relay builder (for the required content types) in the deployment.toml file (stored in the `MI_HOME/conf` directory) as shown below.

 ```toml
 [[custom_message_formatters]]